Arky-io/AO_Quests1/README.md

 ```lua
 Send({ Target = ao.id, Action = "Transfer", Recipient = Trinity, Quantity = "1000"})
 ```

+反馈：`New Message From #你的process ID: Data = Token received.
+Inte`

+使用`Inbox[#Inbox].Data`查看全部内容

+`then let us test your readiness. create a chatroom and send me an invite. we will continue to see if you are truly ready there.`

 反馈：`Trinity: "Token received.
 Interesting.
 I wasn't sure you'd make it this far.
 I'm impressed, but we are not done yet.
 I want you to use this token to tokengate the chatroom.
 Do that, and then I will believe you could be the one."`